Authorities: Man bites off mother’s nose during attack

 FAIRVIEW, Ohio (AP) - A Fairview man who bit off his mother’s nose and beat her with a tea kettle during an argument in their home has been charged with felonious assault, authorities said.

 Sean Ohman, 36, of Fairview, reported the attack around 5:30 p.m.
 Tuesday, authorities said.
-Responding officers found the woman in the home and determined she had been strangled and beaten.
+Responding officers found the woman in the home and determined she had been choked and beaten.
 Her name has not been released.

 Authorities have not said what spurred the attack or if anyone else was in the residence when it occurred.
 No other injuries were reported.